-Senior Policy Adviser Eva Tobisson is a social anthropologist with forty years of experience from research, and from work with development cooperation and development policy.
+Senior Policy Adviser Eva Tobisson is a social anthropologist with more than forty years of experience from research, and from work with development cooperation and development policy.
 Her research focus has long been Tanzania.

 Eva´s specialization in development policy dates back to the early 1980s when she joined the Development Studies Unit (DSU) at the Department of Social Anthropology, Stockholm University.
 The Unit managed a long-term collaboration contract between the Sida and the Department that involved, among other things, participation in the preparation, monitoring and evaluation of projects and programmes.
 She was Acting Director of DSU 1987-1992 and Director 1993-2000.
 In 2002 she joined the Ministry for Foreign Affairs (MFA) as a Senior Policy Adviser with a portfolio containing a number of thematic areas of development policy including research, social protection systems, methodology development for poverty reduction, and migration in a development perspective.